Shakil57375/code_Clause_clone/README.md

 ## additional features

-    --You guys give me task to implement
-    * Header: Responsive navigation, logo, search bar.
+    -- I was given a task to implement the following components for a website:
+        + A responsive navigation bar with a logo
-    * Hero: Visually appealing with a background image or video, heading, subheading, and CTA button.
+        + A visually appealing hero section with a background image or video, heading, subheading, and call-to-action button
-    * Features: Highlight key features with icons and descriptions.
+        + A features section to highlight key features with icons and descriptions
-    * Testimonials: Include three testimonials with names and profile pictures.
+        + A testimonials section that includes three testimonials with names and profile pictures
-    * Footer: Links to About Us, Contact, Terms, and social media icons.
+        + A footer section with links to About Us, Contact, Terms, and social media icons.

-    -- I have added
+    -- In addition to the above components
-    * Instructor section with image and social media links
+        + section with an image and social media links, as well as a contact us section.
-    * Contract us section